Avatar

 Welcome

-I am a Senior Lecturer (Associate Professor) in Comparative in Politics in the Department of Politics, Languages & International Studies at the University of Bath.
-Before joining Bath, I held postdoctoral fellowships at the University of Leuven and the University of Pennsylvania.
-I also held visiting positions at the European University Institute, the Leibniz-Institute for the Social Sciences, and Yale University.
+I am a Senior Lecturer (Associate Professor) in Political Science at the University of Bath.
+I previously held postdoctoral fellowships at KU Leuven and the University of Pennsylvania, as well as visiting positions at the European University Institute, the Leibniz-Institute for the Social Sciences, University of Pennsylvania, and Yale University.
 I was awarded my PhD in Political Science by ETH Zurich in 2017.

 Publications